mislav/blog/_posts/2014-02-07-hidden-documentation.md

 A very effective way of exploring a file's history is with Vim and [Fugitive][]:

 1. Use `:Gblame` in a buffer to open the blame view;
-2. Press <kbd>P</kbd> on a line of blame pane to re-blame at the parent of that commit, if you need to go deeper;
+2. If you need to go deeper, press <kbd>P</kbd> on a line of blame pane to re-blame at the parent of that commit;
 3. Press <kbd>o</kbd> to open a split showing the commit currently selected in the blame pane.
 4. Use `:Gbrowse` in the commit split to open the commit in the GitHub web interface;